 Whitney has performed her own blend of sophisticated jazz, classic soul and blues throughout the city in venues such as Vernon’s Black Diamond Lounge, the Santa Ana Star Casino, the Hyatt Tamaya Resort, the Isleta Casino (she was featured in their 2014 Embers’ Steakhouse TV commercial and website), Pappadeaux, Scalo, the Hyatt Regency, St Clair Winery, Casa Rondena Winery, and the Hotel Andaluz, where she's performed regularly since 2016, and along with her band, which features Sid Fendley on piano, Rodney Bowe on bass and Wayne Johnson on drums, was the resident performer every weekend in the hotel's Casablanca Room with her show, The Art of Jazz with Tracey Whitney April-November 2018.

-Recently adding “Producer” to her list of accomplishments, Tracey produced the concert “Black Music Through The Ages: 1869-1969” for the African American Performing Arts Center in February 2017.
-She was nominated for the ABQ-based Weekly Alibi’s 2017 “Best of the Burque Music Showcase.”
-She’s also an Upper Merit graduate of the London-based The Voice College with a Higher Certificate in Contemporary Vocal Teaching: Children & Adolescents, and has joined the music department of the New Mexico School for the Arts (the state's only public, statewide high school offering pre-professional arts training and academics) as the jazz vocal instructor.
+Tracey produced the concert “Black Music Through The Ages: 1869-1969” for the African American Performing Arts Center in February 2017.
+She’s an Upper Merit graduate of the London-based The Voice College with a Higher Certificate in Contemporary Vocal Teaching: Children & Adolescents, and has joined the music department of the New Mexico School for the Arts (the state's only public, statewide high school offering pre-professional arts training and academics) as the jazz vocal instructor.
 As her former boss Brotha' Ray put it, “I was born with music inside me…It was a necessity for me; like food and water.”
 We couldn’t agree more….